0x000eHx/DARP/README.md

 ## Run & Setup

 To run this project start `multiRobotPathPlanner.py` inside the new environment.
 Most important triggers and parameters are situated in the `__main__`.
 The example lake geojson-file above shows "Talsperre Malter.geojson", but I included more example files of lakes in Saxony (Germany) in the `dams_single_geojsons` folder.
 Saxony completely and another water area only file is included inside `overall_geojsons`.
 If you want to play around with your own files I included some code to filter geojson-files with geopandas in the `extract.py` file.
-At the start of the grid generation

 I'll add more code to download and use online geo spacial resources soon.
 Then it will be possible to choose which lake/area to download from a list or whatever.
 Still in progress...
 At the moment it is only possible to analyze offline geojson-files.
 Inside the grid generation the geojson-file gets filtered for the biggest area to analyze, but at creation time of the DARP instance it checks for sanity and continuity anyway.

 Set up the impact of the video export inside the DARP to your likings.
 The video export decreases iteration speed drastically at the moment.
 So I create and write a video frame every 5th iteration.
 Increase or decrease this "framerate" inside `video_export_add_frame`.
 If the assignment steps are not necessary you can turn the video export off in the `__main__` of `multiRobotPathPlanner.py`.

-If you don't want to define your initial start points all the time I created `get_random_start_points` helper function to search for a certain number.
-This does set points inside the possible tiles at the banks of the left side.
+If you don't want to define your initial start points all the time I created `get_random_start_points` helper function to find a defined amount of tiles at the banks of the left side.
 Always match the number and size of the portions in `__main__` to them.

 ## Work in Progress
 - [x] contributed fix of DARP algorithm to DARP-Python project